Hillfort: New Zealand

 Among the Māori people, villages called pā were often built on raised ground, like volcanic hills, headlands, and small islands (including artificial islands).
 The slopes were terraced into defensive ramparts that were usually further protected by palisades.
-Traditional pā took a variety of designs, ranging from a simple terraced hill, to complex fortified structures that include multiple rows of palisades and underground defensive and ambush points.
-Māori pā differed from European hillforts in that they also prominently incorporate food storage pits and often, water sources.
-They survived until the colonial era and later types of pā were designed specifically for fighting with guns.
+Traditional pā took a variety of designs, ranging from a simple terraced hill, to complex fortified structures that included multiple rows of palisades and underground defensive and ambush points.
+Māori pā differed from European hillforts in that they also prominently incorporated food storage pits and water sources.
+They survived mostly until the colonial era.
+Later types of pā were designed specifically for fighting with guns.